GRBurst/purple-gnome-keyring/README.md

 ### Preventing issues
 - Make sure that Gnome Keyring is running
-- Make sure thad DBUS in running
+- Make sure that DBUS in running